 Example: Let’s look again at John and Karen from the above example.
 Their house sold at sheriff’s sale for $10,000 less than they owed to the bank, leaving a $10,000 deficiency.
 The lender wants to collect this deficiency.
 Therefore, after the sale, the lender files a separate lawsuit seeking a deficiency judgment against John and Karen for $10,000.
 If the court agrees with the lender, it will issue a deficiency judgment for $10,000, making John and Karen personally responsible for the debt.

 How may a lender enforce a deficiency judgment?
-A lender may attempt to collect on a deficiency judgment in the same way it might collect any other judgment, including levying bank accounts and personal property.
-In Pennsylvania, this judgment can be renewed every five years for twenty years, giving the lender a fair amount of time to collect.
-During this period, the judgment can accumulate interest at the post-judgment rate.
+A lender may attempt to collect on a deficiency judgment in the same way it might collect any other judgment.
+In Pennsylvania, the judgment lender has twenty years to collect against personal property, including bank accounts, household goods, etc.

 Quick Note: The potential for a deficiency judgment is one reason that it is not necessarily a good idea to just walk away from a mortgage loan without consulting a bankruptcy lawyer or mortgage defense attorney.
 Although deficiency judgments are not common in Pennsylvania, there are circumstances that may make one more likely.
 An attorney can review your situation and give you peace of mind.

 What are the limits on deficiency judgments in Pennsylvania?
-First, a creditor must file an action for a deficiency judgment within six months of the sheriff’s sale.
+First, deficiency judgments are not automatic.
+A creditor must file a petition to fix fair market value within six months of the transfer of the deed to the new owner after the sheriff’s sale.
 42 Pa.
 Con.
 St. Ann. § 5522(b)(2).
 If the lender fails to do so, it cannot obtain a deficiency judgment, and the debt is unenforceable.

-Example: The bank forecloses on Barbara’s home, and the house is sold at the Sheriff’s sale on June 1, 2012.
+Example: The bank forecloses on Barbara’s home, and the house was sold at the Sheriff’s sale on May 1, 2015, and the deed transfers on June 1, 2015.
 As a result of the sale, there is a deficiency of $25,000.
-The bank has until December 1, 2012 to file a deficiency action.
+The bank has until December 1, 2015 to file a deficiency action.
 If it does not, it cannot obtain a deficiency judgment, and the $25,000 deficiency is unenforceable.